djgroen/FabFlee/doc/Tutorial.md

 Inside this SWEEP directory, you can then provide modified input files for each particular run instance by creating a subdirectory for it.

-<br/> For instance, to create a run instance with a maximum run speed of 200km/day, we can create a subdirectory called `200`, and create a simsetting.csv file in it with the following contents:`"MaxMoveSpeed",200`
+<br/> For instance, to create a run instance with a maximum movement speed of 200km/day for people escaping conflict, we can create a subdirectory called `200`, and create a simsetting.csv file in it with the following contents:`"MaxMoveSpeed",200`

 To illustrate **simsetting.csv** file: